‘We asked for workers – they sent us humans’

 He was seconded to KPMG for a period in 2006 during a personally challenging period in his life and almost left policing as a result before regrouping and returning to the job he loves.

-He attended SCC in 2011, re-married and applied for ACC that year, taking up the ACC territorial post in Lancashire then the ACC Specialist Ops role and onto his current role as DCC.
+He attended SCC in 2011, re-married and applied for ACC that year.
+He initially took up the territorial ACC post in Lancashire and then Specialist Ops ACC.
+In 2014 he became Deputy Chief Constable and in June 2017 took up his current role as Chief Constable.

 Andy is NPCC lead for Wellbeing and Staff Engagement, Organisational Development as well as the College of Policing professional community chair for OD and International.
 He regularly carries out peer reviews as part of these roles and has led on the development of a transformational change framework for the College.